Come and meet the staff at our school!

 I teach a mixed aged class of year 1/2 children every afternoon.
 I have over 15 years teaching experience; the majority of that teaching reception and KS1 children – more often than not in all in the same class!
 Out of school I love spending time with my family - my husband and 4-year-old son James and love baking, reading and being creative.
 I believe that children can learn a lot through practical, ‘hands on’ experiences and try to make all my lessons as exciting and creative as possible.

-Mrs S Palmer
+Mrs S Palmer (on maternity leave)

 I am the year 3 class teacher at St Uny School.
 Previously I have been a year 6 teacher and I have also taught a year 2/3 class and a year 4 class.
 I am the ICT and computing coordinator throughout St Uny School.
 My passion is for teaching and working with children but outside school I enjoy growing my own vegetables and knitting!